cbatini/training_materials/EBI_NGS_Nov2024/days1_2_mapping_variant_calling_handbook_Nov2024.md

 **Trimmomatic** is a java tool for performing a range of trimming tasks on Illumina paired end and single end read data.
 The manual can be found [here](https://github.com/usadellab/Trimmomatic/blob/main/README.md).

-**Using the yeast dataset** go back to the overrepresented sequences module of FastQC.
+**Using only lane1 of the yeast dataset** go back to the overrepresented sequences module of FastQC.
 This is where FastQC would tell you if a significant proportion (>1%) of your reads are contaminated with adapter sequences.
 As you can see from the *Possible Source* column, FastQC has found a number of reads contaminated